nikitavoloboev/data/docs/tools/xstate.md

 This [guide](https://www.youtube.com/playlist?list=PLvWgkXBB3dd4ocSi17y1JmMmz7S5cV8vI) & [docs](https://xstate.js.org/docs/guides/start.html) are great.

+[Timsy](https://github.com/christianalfoni/timsy) is a nice lean alternative to XState.

 ## Notes

 - [When should you use XState?
 When you have something complex to build, with: 1.
 Many side effects, especially long-running ones like call recording.
 2. Sequences of things that MUST happen in a certain order (choose devices, record, preview).
 Either dead simple (useState) or everything else (XState).](https://twitter.com/mpocock1/status/1451486390911373314)